What Is a Good Debt Service Coverage Ratio?

 Real estate investors seeking an investment property loan should consider their debt service coverage ratio (DSCR) to measure their cash flow and ability to pay debts.
 Lenders can use a borrower’s DSCR to determine their ability to repay the loan based on cash flow rather than income or job history.

-DSCR loans, also known as no-income mortgage loans, allow borrowers to invest in real estate while avoiding high rates, lengthy approval processes, and strict lending criteria to qualify based on cash flow rather than personal income.
+DSCR loans allow borrowers to invest in real estate while avoiding high rates, lengthy approval processes, and strict lending criteria to qualify based on cash flow rather than personal income.

 If you’re a real estate investor, you may take itemized deductions on your taxes that reduce your taxable income and affect your ability to obtain a mortgage loan.
 While conventional loans consider your income, DSCR loans make it easy to qualify based on your rental income to help you start earning more quickly without needing to prove your ability to repay with bank statements.